-- Medications to reduce acid production.
-Called H-2-receptor blockers, these medications are available over-the-counter and include cimetidine (Tagamet HB), famotidine (Pepcid AC), nizatidine (Axid AR) and ranitidine.
+Medications to reduce acid production.
+Called H-2-receptor blockers, these medications are available over-the-counter and include cimetidine (Tagamet HB), famotidine (Pepcid AC) and nizatidine (Axid AR).
 Stronger versions of these medications are available in prescription form.

 Medications that block acid 'pumps.'
 Proton pump inhibitors shut down the acid "pumps" within acid-secreting stomach cells.
 Proton pump inhibitors reduce acid by blocking the action of these tiny pumps.

 Over-the-counter proton pump inhibitors include lansoprazole (Prevacid 24HR), omeprazole (Prilosec OTC) and esopremazole (Nexium).
 Other proton pump inhibitors also are available by prescription.

 Medication to strengthen the esophageal sphincter.
 Prokinetic agents help your stomach empty more rapidly and may help tighten the valve between your stomach and esophagus, reducing the likelihood of upper abdominal discomfort.

 Medication to increase the rate of stomach emptying.
 Doctors may prescribe the medication metoclopramide (Reglan) if they find that emptying of your stomach is delayed, but this drug doesn't work for everyone and may have significant side effects.

 Low-dose antidepressants.
 Tricyclic antidepressants and drugs known as selective serotonin reuptake inhibitors (SSRIs), taken in low doses, may help inhibit the activity of neurons that control intestinal pain.

 Antibiotics.
 If tests indicate that a common ulcer-causing bacterium called H. pylori is present in your stomach, your doctor may recommend antibiotics.